Milad0310/age-and-gender-prediction/README.md

    - New fully connected layers are added on top of the remaining VGG19 layers.
    - These new layers are trained to map the extracted features from VGG19 to the final predictions (age and gender).

+**Haar Cascade Classifiers**

+Haar cascade classifiers are a type of machine learning algorithm used for real-time object detection in images and videos.
+They excel at efficiently identifying specific objects within an image, particularly for well-defined shapes like faces.

+In this project, we leverage Haar cascades to perform face detection as the first step in our age and gender prediction pipeline.
+Here's how it works:

+By employing Haar cascades for face detection, we ensure that our age and gender prediction model only focuses on relevant image regions, improving efficiency and accuracy.

 3. **Training:**
    - The model is trained on the preprocessed UTKFace dataset.
    - During training, the model learns to adjust the weights and biases in the newly added layers to minimize the prediction error for age and gender.